 Knee Level Shot

 This is when your camera height is about as low as your subject’s knees.
 They can emphasize a character’s superiority if paired with a low angle.
+It's not as extreme as a ground level shot but it gets the same feeling across.
+These are ideal when you want to focus on characters walking, or in this case from Home Alone, creeping.

 Here's an example of the knee level camera angle: